Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Introduction

-The remaining of the matter is organized as follows.
-In section 2 we lay out the assumptions that we shall need; in section 3 martingale properties for a decoupled time-changed L\'{e}vy model will be derived.
+The remainder of the paper is organized as follows.
+In section 2 we lay out the assumptions; in section 3 we derive martingale properties for a decoupled time-changed L\'{e}vy model.
 Section 4 shows the fundamental relation linking the characteristic function of the log-price and its quadratic variation and the joint Laplace transform of the time changes as computed in an appropriate measure.
-Section 5 is dedicated to the derivation of a pricing formula for products paying off on $S_t$ and $TV_t$.
-We devote section 6 to the interpretation of a number of known models as decoupled time changes, and compute the joint characteristic function of section 4 for each such model.
-In section 7 we introduce an exemplifying model of decoupled time-changed type featuring correlation between the time changes/activity rates.
-Finally, in section 8 we implement our formulae to valuate different asset and volatility derivatives under various market conditions and asset price models, and briefly summarize the work done.
+Section 5 is dedicated to the derivation of a pricing formula for products whose payoffs depend jointly on $S_t$ and $TV_t$.
+We devote section 6 to characterizing the DTC structure of a number of known models and computing the joint characteristic function discussed in section 4 for each such model.
+In section 7 we introduce an exemplifying model of DTC type featuring correlation between the time changes/activity rates.
+In section 8 we implement our formulae to valuate different asset and volatility derivatives under various market conditions and asset price models.
+In this numerical section we also perform a sensitivity analysis of the model introduced in section 7 with respect to a correlation parameter.
+Finally, in section 9 we briefly summarize our work.
 The more technical proofs have been placed in the appendix.